Hire professional translators best fit for your job...

 France

-Posted oltre 7 anni fa.
+Posted circa 8 anni fa.

 This is good advice for both project managers and revisers: knowing when to lead in front and when to do so from behind.
 The remarks about risk assessment are particularly appropriate at a time when the market is experiencing critically shortening deadlines.
 Our clients need to plan their outsourcing early, and for this, they need to understand the process from the translator's point of view.